Fall Registration

 Transfer Credits

-Generally, most academic coursework taken at accredited colleges and universities will transfer, provided a grade of “C” or higher is achieved in the courses.
+Submission of official transcript(s) to UM Admission is required for any transfer credit to be included in a students’ UM record.
+Most academic coursework taken at accredited colleges and universities will transfer, provided a grade of “C” or higher is achieved in the courses.
 Exceptions include credits earned in physical education, technical as well as vocational courses, remedial or college preparatory work.
 See Transfer of Credits.

 Transfer coursework that does not reflect a known UM equivalency (100T) will remain undesignated in Canelink.
 Individual courses may then be evaluated by the respective UM departments to determine UM equivalency.
 This requires the student to submit a Miami Academic Transfer Evaluation System (MATES) form along with the detailed course syllabi for each course.
 These detailed syllabi can be obtained from the previous instructor or department.